dcasota/vesxi-on-azure-scripts/README.md

      4.7. power down the VM

 UNFINISHED!
 WORK IN PROGRESS!
 02.01.2020
 The ESXi setup starts but fails with No Network Adapter found.
 Some efforts are documented at
 - https://communities.vmware.com/thread/623892
 - https://communities.vmware.com/thread/623049
 - https://github.com/MicrosoftDocs/azure-docs/issues/45303

+ # ```create-customizedESXi-iso.ps1```
+The powershell script creates a customized ESXi ISO with Mellanox adapter driver.
+It downloads the ESXi image using the ESXi-Customizer from v-front.de, removes all builtin Mellanox drivers as for ESXi 6.0, 6.5 and 6.7 out-of-the-box it does not work yet for a target Azure hardware offering.
+The script is configured to process an ESXi 6.5 image, hence, it adds specific offline bundles (see https://www.vmware.com/resources/compatibility/detail.php?deviceCategory=io&productid=35390&deviceCategory=io&details=1&partner=55&deviceTypes=6&VID=15b3&DID=1004&page=1&display_interval=10&sortColumn=Partner&sortOrder=Asc) and cim modules, and creates the iso.

 Suggestions and issues discussions about the homelab project are welcome.